 Parts of the United States are in (or are about to enter) a drought period, facing possible water restrictions.
 In February 2009, the Governor of California ordered that mandatory water rationing and mandatory reductions in water use will be introduced.
-Governor Schwarzenegger has called for a statewide water reduction of 20%.
+The Governor has called for a statewide water reduction of 20%.
 Some climatologists warn that weather patterns are already changing and traditional rainfall levels are expected to drop in many areas.

 Green living is now becoming a way of life for a many Americans.
 Some people are seeking methods to reduce the future impact on the environment and climate.
 Twenty percent of California’s power consumption is used to collect, transport and treat water.